-St. Thomas South East region has regular Sunday and weekly Holy Qurbana at Dandenong, Box Hill/Forest Hill, Frankston, and Clayton to spiritually nourish the community members.
+St. Thomas South East region has regular Sunday and weekly Holy Qurbana at Dandenong, Box Hill/Forest Hill, Frankston, Clayton and Narrewarren to spiritually nourish the community members.
 More than 500 children regularly attend Catechism classes at Dandenong and Forest Hill centres.
 There are more than 750registered families in the South Eastern region.
-There are 16 Family Units function in this region which organise Ward prayers and various other activities for the Community.
+There are 24 Family Units function in this region which organise Ward prayers and various other activities for the Community.

 Night Vigil Service:

 Rosary, Novena, Adoration, Confession and Holy Qurbana are conducted every 3rd Friday of the month at Holy Family Church, Doveton from 7.30pm to 11.30pm.

-Parish Thirunal is celebrated in July during the Dukrana Feast (martydom of St. Thomas the Apostle) at Dandenong.
+Parish Thirunal is celebrated in November at Dandenong.